 About Kelvin Young

 Kelvin Young is a certified Sound Healer and Community Health Worker at InterCommunity HealthCare in Hartford, CT.
 He is also a person in sustained recovery, which means he haven’t used alcohol or other drugs to cope with his mental and emotional distress since March 6, 2009.
 The first time he was exposed to sound healing, Kelvin discovered the sounds of the crystal and Tibetan singing bowls and gongs calmed his mind, relaxed his body and nourished his soul.
 He went on to study sound healing with Master Sound Healers, Paul Hubbert of the Holographic Sound and Inner Balance, Tony Nec of Sound Healing Academy and Satya Brat Jaiswal of the International Academy of Sound Healing, Kelvin has also studied with Brian Luke Seaward of Inspiration Unlimited, a renowned international expert in the field of holistic stress management and received his recovery coach certification from CT Community for Addiction Recovery.(CCAR)

 Kelvin sustains his health and recovery by eating a vegan/plant-based diet, practicing sound healing, deep breathing exercises, listening to uplifting and relaxing music, body movement, being in nature, reading, massages, resting and spending quality time with family and friends.

-Today, he publicly speaks about mental health, addiction recovery and wellness to people from all walks of life.
+Today, he publicly speaks about mental health, addiction recovery, incarceration, re-entry and wellness to people from all walks of life.
 Kelvin also facilitates private and group sound healing sessions at different locations throughout the United States.
 He is passionate about holding space for people to heal and is known for his warm, loving and down-to-earth way of connecting with people.